DavidRandallPeters/UnrealEngine/UE4_015_3P-Platformer-A_Setup.md

 <br><br>

-### Static lighting
+### Work lights

-We could work in *Unlit* mode.. but, I don't know about you, I prefer to see things a little more the way they'll look in the end-product.
+We could work in *Unlit* mode..
+Though, I dunno about you, but I prefer to see things a little more the way they'll look in the end-product.

-So, if you like, bring a little lighting in and switch back to *Lit* mode.
+So, if you want to, bring a little lighting in and switch back to *Lit* mode.

 <br>